(Updated 14 February 2023).

 For instance, Farfetch’s clutch category is https://www.farfetch.com/shopping/women/clutches-1/items.aspx even though the breadcrumbs are for Women > Bags > Clutch Bags.
 This means if you were to take the standard practice of adding properties for the main top level categories such as https://www.farfetch.com/shopping/women/, this will miss a lot of the data for the hundreds of directories underneath it in the folder structure.
 Here it’s not just a subtle Google Search API limit, it really means you’re going to be seeing no data from the GSC API when those pages are ranking and you should see GSC keywords.
 If your site suffers from this kind of deep structure, adding an internal linking structure around the needs of the user will help flatten it to grow your active pages.

 Just as importantly: it is a lot faster.
-The time to learn from product-led SEO experimentation is decimated.
+The time to learn from SEO experimentation automation is decimated.
 For product-led teams, this ability to learn quickly from multiple experiments, to learn what works in your vertical and each geo is a superpower.
-And it all stems from having accurate, granular and comprehensive GSC data for every page and category on your site.
+And it all stems from having accurate, granular and comprehensive GSC data as a bulk data export for every page and category on your site.
 Not having that data can you leave you significantly slower at learning what works than your organic competition.

 The Google Search Console UI has a limit of 1,000 rows, but retrieving data through the API is subject to a number of quotas.
 Some of these are at site level, others at account level and others at property level.
 You can only get back 50,000 pairs of pages & keywords per search console property each day.
 Adding new search console properties means that it’s possible to get more data back through the API.
 We use the our technique of measuring the sample gap to track how much the click gap, impressions gap or keywords gap is shrunk as we add more properties.
 Just how much can we reduce the gap?